Mt Baden-Powell Hike

 Getting to the Mount Baden-Powell Trailhead

 You need a parking pass for the trailhead lot.
-I use the affordable National Parks Pass, which gets me in every park, monument, and national forest.
+I use the affordable America the Beautiful Pass, which gets me in every National Park, National Monument, National Forest, or any Federal land.
 You can also use an (Southern California only) Adventure Pass, or buy a $5 day permit from the ranger’s office.

 Gear For the Hike